rahildoshi97/pymatlib/docs/reference/yaml_schema.md

 9. Temperature arrays must be monotonic
 10. Energy density arrays must be monotonic with respect to temperature
 11. File paths must be valid and files must exist
-12. For key-value pairs, temperature and value arrays must have the same length
+12. For tabular data, temperature and value arrays must have the same length
 13. When using tuple notation for temperature arrays, the increment must be non-zero

 ## Important Notes

 1. All numerical values must use period (.) as decimal separator, not comma
-2. Interpolation between data points is performed automatically for file-based and key-value properties
+2. Interpolation between data points is performed automatically for file-import and tabular data properties
 3. Properties will be computed in the correct order regardless of their position in the file
 4. To retrieve temperature from energy_density, use the interpolation methods from the generated InterpolationArrayContainer class
 5. The new architecture provides enhanced error messages and validation compared to previous versions